heliotactic/heliotactic.github.io/secs/index.md

 For the most part, this course will rely on standard solar notation established in 1978 for the journal, Solar Energy.
 A paper on the subject is available here.
 I use the 1978 standard notation in our class lectures and the textbook.

 Exception: for some algorithms, we will use an alternate convention for orientation/azimuth, where the equator is the critical spatial constraint, not North or South.
-As such, the solar azimuth or collector azimuth is divided into negative (-0-180 degrees) for East, pre-noon directions; and positive (+0-180 degrees) for West, post-noon angles.
+As such, the solar azimuth or collector azimuth is divided into negative (-0 to -180 degrees) for East, pre-noon directions; and positive (+0 to +180 degrees) for West, post-noon angles.
 This convention applies equally for both the Northern and Southern hemispheres.
 The choice of basis affects the form of the spherical trigonometric algorithms developed to calculate the angles of incidence.

 ## Supplemental Text